 Our research revealed that not only are project managers willing to spend more for software that meets their needs – the majority are also open to switching software within the next year.

 Mabry says that this reflects how rapidly today’s business needs are changing.
-Project managers must constantly adapt their roles, responsibilities, and teams to deliver projects that align with high level business strategies.
+Project managers must constantly adapt their roles, responsibilities, and teams to lead projects that fulfill business strategies.

-These goals are not impossible; they can be achieved if project managers shop for software with APIs that allow different applications to “talk to” each other.
+These goals are not impossible.
+They can be achieved if project managers shop for software with APIs that let different applications “talk to” each other.
 Enterprise-level project management is one of the main software spheres to adopt APIs.
 This sets a strong precedent for project management software aimed at small businesses to follow suit.

 “If a [project management] software vendor cannot transform to enable and support vision, strategy, goal alignment, and execution in a very meaningful way…they should build APIs to partner with vendors that specialize in this area,” Mabry advises.
 “They shouldn’t necessarily scale their software, as that can imply adding features to an outdated model.